sul-dlss-labs/ksr/README.md

-# srt
+# KSR

-Note: Commit any changes for the website to the gh-pages branch.
-That is now the default branch.
+Note: This repo is just for issues.
+The KSR website found at https://ksr.stanford.edu is a Ruby on Rails website at https://github.com/sul-dlss/ksr-app